chaitanyawaikar/Template-Service/README.md

 This will start the notification service at port 9001.
 Please hit the /setup endpoint that will create the table in H2 in memory database and insert the data into the database.
 This is purposely created as it isOS agnostic works across all platforms.

 ## Tech stack used
-Scala, Play framework, H2 database(in memory), Slick, Scalafmt for code hygiene
+Scala, Play framework, H2 database(in memory), Slick, Scalafmt for code hygiene, Scalatest, Mockito

 H2 has been specifically chosen to avoid any external DB installations.